ironphp/app/README.md

 $ php jarvis serve
 ```

-You can also use jarvis by shortcut for windows:
+You can also use jarvis by shortcut for *Windows*:

 ```bash
 $ jarvis serve